mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Server
 ``````

-A mongod or mongos process.
+A mongod or mongos process, or a load balancer.

 Deployment
 ``````````